Coffee and Cigarettes: Plot segments

-The eleven segments that make up the film are as follows:

 Strange to Meet You

 This is the original 1986 short Coffee and Cigarettes with Roberto Benigni and Steven Wright having a conversation about coffee and cigarettes.
 Steven tells Roberto about his coffee ideas, such as freezing it into "caffeine Popsicles" for kids, and how he likes to drink coffee right before he goes to sleep so he can dream faster "like a camera on those Indy 500 cars".
 Roberto does not understand anything he says but is entertained to listen.
 They experiment with switching chairs, but decide to switch back again.
 Steven suddenly remembers he has a dentist appointment that he is afraid to go to, but has to.
 Roberto happily volunteers and goes instead of him.

 Twins

-Originally the 1989 short Coffee and Cigarettes, Memphis Version – aka Coffee and Cigarettes II – this segment features Joie Lee and Cinqué Lee as the titular twins and Steve Buscemi as the waiter who expounds on his theory on Elvis Presley's evil twin.
+Originally the 1989 short Coffee and Cigarettes, Memphis Version (aka Coffee and Cigarettes II) segment featured Joie Lee and Cinqué Lee as the titular twins and Steve Buscemi as Danny the barman who expounds on his theory on Elvis Presley's evil twin.
 The scene also features a recounting of the urban legend that Elvis Presley made racist comments about African Americans during a magazine interview.

 Cinqué Lee also appears in "Jack Shows Meg his Tesla Coil" later in the film.